Euro zone not preparing third Greek bailout so far: official

 Investors have become more enthusiastic about buying bonds of euro zone countries, driving down yields of all countries that needed euro zone bailouts - Greece, Ireland, Portugal, Cyprus and Spain.

-"There is at present, for all program countries of our macro-assistance programs, a very, very favorable environment in terms of financing conditions.
-For sure everybody will be availing themselves of this very, very favorable environment," the official said.
+"There is at present, for all programme countries of our macro-assistance programmes, a very, very favourable environment in terms of financing conditions.
+For sure everybody will be availing themselves of this very, very favourable environment," the official said.

 "Will this be done in a such a volume that they (Greece) can immediately wave 'Goodbye' to us, that depends on the specificities of their market access.
 But the situation is good," he said.